antimof/UxPlay/README.md

 the libav plugin feature **avdec_aac** needed for decoding AAC audio in mirror mode is not provided in the official distribution: get it from community repositories for those distributions.

 * **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):**
-(sudo dnf install, or sudo yum install) gstreamer1-libav gstreamer1-plugins-bad-free (+ gstreamer1-vaapi
+Install gstreamer1-libav gstreamer1-plugins-bad-free (+ gstreamer1-vaapi
 for Intel/AMD graphics).
 In recent Fedora, gstreamer1-libav is renamed gstreamer1-plugin-libav.
 **To get avdec_aac, install packages from [rpmfusion.org](https://rpmfusion.org)**:  (get ffmpeg-libs from rpmfusion;
 on RHEL or clones, but not recent Fedora, also get gstreamer1-libav from there).

-* **Mageia, pclinuxos, OpenMandriva:**
+* **Mageia, PCLinuxOS, OpenMandriva:**
-(sudo dnf install, or sudo yum install) gstreamer1.0-libav gstreamer1.0-plugins-bad (+ gstreamer1.0-vaapi
+Install gstreamer1.0-libav gstreamer1.0-plugins-bad (+ gstreamer1.0-vaapi
-for Intel/AMD graphics). **On Mageia, to get avdec_aac, install ffmpeg from the "tainted" repository**, (which also provides a more complete gstreamer1.0-plugins-bad). pclinuxos:  same as Mageia, but uses synaptic (or apt) as its package manager.
+for Intel/AMD graphics). **On Mageia, to get avdec_aac, install ffmpeg from the "tainted" repository**, (which also provides a more complete gstreamer1.0-plugins-bad).

 * **openSUSE:**
-(sudo zypper install)
-gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel/AMD graphics).  **To get avdec_aac, install libav\* packages for openSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/) "Essentials"**; recommendation: after adding the Packman repository, use the option in YaST Software management to switch all system packages for multimedia to Packman).
+Install gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel/AMD graphics).  **To get avdec_aac, install libav\* packages for openSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/) "Essentials"**; recommendation: after adding the Packman repository, use the option in YaST Software management to switch all system packages for multimedia to Packman).

 * **Arch Linux**
-(sudo pacman -Syu) gst-plugins-good gst-plugins-bad gst-libav (+ gstreamer-vaapi for Intel/AMD graphics).
+Install gst-plugins-good gst-plugins-bad gst-libav (+ gstreamer-vaapi for Intel/AMD graphics).

- * **FreeBSD:** (sudo pkg install)  gstreamer1-libav, gstreamer1-plugins, gstreamer1-plugins-*
+ * **FreeBSD:** Install gstreamer1-libav, gstreamer1-plugins, gstreamer1-plugins-*
 (\* = core, good,  bad, x, gtk, gl, vulkan, pulse, v4l2,  ...), (+ gstreamer1-vaapi for Intel/AMD graphics).